ericso/checksums/README.md

 Routes:

-    POST /api/createchecksum - Returns the provided URL with a checksum value GET /api/verifychecksum - Returns a 200 or 404 response depending on whether the provided checksum verifies against provided URL
+    GET /api/createchecksum - Returns the provided URL with a checksum value GET /api/verifychecksum - Returns a 200 or 404 response depending on whether the provided checksum verifies against provided URL